brettdavies/AiAiO/Documentation/tasks/slice5.md

 3. **Step 3**: Use an AI library or external API (e.g., `faceRecognitionAPI`, `speechToTextAPI`) to produce:
    - `recognizedFaces: [ { boundingBox, ??? } ]`
    - `jerseyNumbers: [ "7", "10", ... ]`
-   - `transcript: "full text from the video’s audio"`
+   - `transcript: "full text from the video's audio"`
 4. **Step 4**: Merge after local testing or partial stubs if the real AI API is not yet integrated.

 **Definition of Done** (Machine-Readable):